QMCSoftware/QMCSoftware/docs/_sources/rst_from_demos/quasirandom_generators.rst.txt

 Python.
 The following blocks visualize the speed improvement of MATLAB when generating 1 dimensional shifted/scrambled sequences.
-In the future, we hope to see similar generating times between the two langauges Python data for the following plots can be generated by running ~~~ python workouts/wo_lds_sequences/qmcpy_sequences.py ~~~ MATLAB data can be generated by running the file at ``workouts/wo_lds_sequences/matlab_sequences.py``
+In the future, we hope to see similar generating times between the two languages.
+Python data for the following plots can be generated by running ~~~ python workouts/wo_lds_sequences/qmcpy_sequences.py ~~~ MATLAB data can be generated by running the file at ``workouts/wo_lds_sequences/matlab_sequences.py``

-Notes - For Python both generators are part of the qmcpy package, located at ``qmcpy/discrete_distribution/lds_generators.py`` - For MATLAB, the Sobol generator is built in, while the lattice generator is part of the GAIL package: - Sou-Cheng T. Choi, Yuhan Ding, Fred J.
+Notes - For Python both generators are part of the QMCPy package, located at ``qmcpy/discrete_distribution/lds_generators.py`` - For MATLAB, the Sobol generator is built in, while the lattice generator is part of the GAIL package: - Sou-Cheng T. Choi, Yuhan Ding, Fred J.